AABBCCDKG/AABBCCDKG.github.io/_posts/2024-05-01-mlsys-labs-intro.md

 # 🇨🇳 China
-In mainland China, it seems that most of the work in MLSys is being don in companies.
+In mainland China, it seems that most of the work in MLSys is being done in companies.
 However, some strong teams in distributed systems often also work on MLSys to some extent, such as [IPADS (Shanghai Jiaotong Univeristy)](https://ipads.se.sjtu.edu.cn/zh/index.html).

 ## [Microsoft Research Lab(Asia)](https://www.microsoft.com/en-us/research/group/systems-and-networking-research-group-asia/)